riccardotorre/DNNLikelihood_dev/docs/dnn_likelihood/usage.rst

 full class documentation for more details.
 All examples will be referred to the toy likelihood introduced in :ref:`the Likelihood object Usage <likelihood_usage>` section of the documentation.

-A :class:`DnnLik <DNNLikelihood.DnnLik>` object is defined through a series of dictionaries (or lists of dictionaries) describing data, DNN input parameters, DNN optimizer, DNN compilation parameters, training callbacks parameters, and DNN training parameters.
+A :class:`DnnLik <DNNLikelihood.DnnLik>` object is defined through a series of dictionaries (or lists of dictionaries) describing data and
+DNN inputs, optimizer, compilation, callbacks, and training parameters.
 An example of the dictionaries defining the :class:`DnnLik <DNNLikelihood.DnnLik>` configurations is given by

 .. code-block:: python